 I still recommend guidebooks and tend to prefer Lonely Planet to the other brands.
 That said, I would argue that guidebooks are subjective (and somewhat arbitrary) and are not the singular or correct way to approach a destination.
 People should use guidebooks as a basic tool, but not follow them slavishly.
 Otherwise guidebooks basically insure that thousands of people all have exactly the same unique travel experience.

-Thomas Kohnstamm currently resides in the Pacific Northwest and continues to make waves with his book.
-If you are interested in reading more, you can purchase the book, Do Travel Writers go to Hell?, at Amazon.
+Thomas Kohnstamm currently resides in the Pacific Northwest and continues to make waves with his book, Do Travel Writers Go to Hell?.
+For those who think that travel guidebooks are the gospel truth, Kohnstamm unveils the underside of the travel industry and its often-harrowing effect on writers, travelers, and the destinations themselves.
+It’s caused quite some controversy in the travel writing circles!
+If you are interested in reading more, you can purchase the book at Amazon.